rust-lang/rfcs/text/3127-trim-paths.md

 - `diagnostics` - sanitise paths in printed compiler diagnostics
 - `unsplit-debuginfo` - sanitise paths in debug information in compiled executables or libraries.
 Does nothing if debug information are in split files
 - `split-debuginfo` - sanitise paths in debug information in split debuginfo files.
 Does nothing if debug information are in compiled executables or libraries
-- `split-debuginfo-file` - sanitise paths pointing to split debug information files.
+- `split-debuginfo-path` - sanitise paths pointing to split debug information files.
 Does nothing if these files are not generated.
-- `object` - an alias for `macro,unsplit-debuginfo,split-debuginfo-file`.
+- `object` - an alias for `macro,unsplit-debuginfo,split-debuginfo-path`.
 This ensures all paths in compiled executables or libraries are sanitised, but not elsewhere.
 - `all` and `true` - an alias for all of the above

 It is defaulted to `none` for debug profiles, and `object` for release profiles.
 You can manually override it by specifying this option in `Cargo.toml`: